Apple Crisp

 1 cup old-fashioned oats

 - Sprinkle lemon juice, cinnamon, and ½-cup granulated sugar over the apples.
-Use two large, rubber spatulas (or the like) to toss the apples.
-Any slices that seem to be sticking together: see if you can knock them apart as you toss.
+Use two large, flexible spatulas (or the like) to toss the apples until the cinnamon seems evenly distributed.
+Any apple slices that seem to be sticking together: see if you can knock them apart as you toss.
 Pour the apples into a shallow, 8”x8” baking dish and compact them into the dish.
 It will seem like too many apples, but make it work.

-- In the same mixing bowl you used for the apples, mix the flour, brown sugar, remaining 2 Tbs granulated sugar, and salt.
-Add butter, and cut until the mixture is mealy and shows signs of forming clumps.
-Mix in oats and toss by hand until the mixture begins to clump.
+- In the same mixing bowl you used for the apples, mix the flour, brown sugar, remaining 2 Tbs granulated sugar, (cornstarch), and salt.
+Cut the butter into the mixture.
+If it moves past breaking down, and starts to show signs of clumping, you’ve gone too far.
+Mix in oats and toss by hand.
+Ideally, the mixture should seem light and dry, with small dots of butter throughout.

-- Cover with foil and bake for 15 minutes.
+- Cover the baking dish loosely with foil, place it on a sheet pan, and bake for 15 minutes.
 Remove foil and continue to bake until the topping is browned, and the apples are bubbling and offer no resistance to a fork, another 30-40 minutes.
 (Test the crisp in at least six locations.
 If the oats seems to be getting too dark, replace the foil.)
 Remove from oven and allow to come to a snuggly, under-the-covers kind of warm.
 The crisp will fall as it cools, and will beautifully fill the dish.

 This mixture of Grannies and Honeys produces a robust flavor that is perfectly tart and perfectly sweet, given the amount of sugar in the recipe.
 If you swap the Grannies for a sweeter apple, reduce the amount of sugar.
-These apples will also produce a lovely texture when baked: full and substantial, yet yielding.
-There’ll be no need to thicken them with flour or cornstarch.
+Grannies and Honeys will also produce a lovely texture when baked: full and substantial, yet yielding.
 Not every apple can do all this, and some of the ones that can – I love Cortland, for instance – can be hard to find.
 Read up on baking apples before experimenting.

 This recipe produces a luxurious wealth of topping, very nicely balanced by the amount of apple.
 If you like less topping, feel free to hold back 25% of it.